boazbk/tcs/lec_06a_universality.md

 * `foo := bar < baz` (smaller than)
 * `foo := bar == baz` (equality)

-The semantics of these operations are as expected except that we maintain the invariant that all  variables  always take values between $0$ and the current value of the program counter (i.e., number of iterations of the program that have been  completed).
+The semantics of these operations are as expected except that we maintain the invariant that all  variables  always take values between $0$ and the current value of the iteration counter (i.e., number of iterations of the program that have been  completed).
-If an operation would result in assigning to a variable `foo` a number that is smaller than $0$, then we assign $0$ to `foo`, and if it assigns to `foo` a number that is larger than the program counter, then we assign the value of the program counter to `foo`.
+If an operation would result in assigning to a variable `foo` a number that is smaller than $0$, then we assign $0$ to `foo`, and if it assigns to `foo` a number that is larger than the iteration counter, then we assign the value of the iteration counter to `foo`.
 Just like C, we interpret any nonzero value as "true"  or $1$, and hence `foo := bar NAND baz` will assign to `foo` the value $0$ if both `bar` and `baz` are not zero, and $1$ otherwise.

 Apart from those operations, NAND<< is identical to NAND++.
 For consistency, we still treat the variable `i` as special, in the sense that we only allow it to be used as an index, even though the other variables contain integers as well, and so we don't allow variables such as `foo_bar` though we can simulate it by first writing `i := bar` and then `foo_i`.
-We also maintain the invariant that at the beginning of each iteration, the value of `i` is set to the same value that it would have in a NAND++ program (i.e., the function of the program counter stated in [computeidx-ex](){.ref}), though this can be of course overwritten by explicitly assigning a value to `i`.
+We also maintain the invariant that at the beginning of each iteration, the value of `i` is set to the same value that it would have in a NAND++ program (i.e., the function of the iteration counter stated in [computeidx-ex](){.ref}), though this can be of course overwritten by explicitly assigning a value to `i`.
 Once again, see the appendix for a more formal specification of NAND<<.

 > # {.remark title="Computing on integers" #integers-rem}